camaraproject/Governance/ProjectStructureAndRole.md

 Some sub-projects may have distinct (although sometimes overlapping) sets of contributors and maintainers, who act as the sub-project’s technical leaders, organizers and facilitators.

 Where a sub-project has a release process, access and documentation should be such that more than one person can perform a release.
 Releases should be announced on the Telco Global API Project mailing list.
-Any new sub-projects should be first proposed on Telco Global API Project mailing list following the voting procedures listed below.
+Any new sub-projects should be first proposed on Telco Global API Project mailing list following the voting procedures listed in the project charter.

 **Working Groups**